 Even a misdemeanor conviction can result in protection orders, loss of your firearm rights, and long-term damage to your record.
 At Combs Waterkotte, our experienced defense attorneys fight to protect your freedom and future every step of the way in the Butler, MO area.

-Why You Need a Skilled Domestic Violence Defense Lawyer in Butler, MO
+What a Top Domestic Violence Defense Lawyer in Butler, MO Can Do for You

 - Smart Negotiation Skills — If negotiation is the best route for you to get the best possible outcome, we work to reduce or dismiss charges or minimize penalties through plea deals or diversion programs.